XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 > ![](/GFL/assets/images/EXPCutoff.png "EXP gains per map and their no-penalty threshold")

-### What scope should I use on ARs?

-> Crit scope at day, PEQ at night.
-ASVAL mod is just crit scope mostly.
-STAR and SOP has crit scope as default and holo(SPEQ)/PEQ during day/night.

-@ Fix

 ### How do you set L2Ds for adjutants?

 > Does her costume have one?
 Is she strictly on a single adjutant slot?
 Is the L2D toggle in settings on?
 Is the L2D toggle in adjutant postioning on?